• Metro Parks, reptiles

 Leaves

-Green is a predominate color in our nature.
+Green is a predominant color in our nature.
 Ever notice that?
 Well, I have and love it.
 When nature puts on a display of green leaves then throws in a few blossoms and flowers it can take your breath away.
 When nature includes cloudy skies to diffuse the light and then add a few drops of rain we have a miracle before us.
 Just to entice us more, nature will also add a few sweet smelling fragrances from those flowers and blossoms and the smell of rain.
 I like green and I’m not talking about money!

 • animals, Metro Parks